geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 8. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.**

+	**Note:** In the top right corner of the screen, notice the initials **MA** that appear in a circle.
+This is the initials for the MOD Administrator account.
+If a user has a picture associated with his or her account, that picture will be displayed when the user logs in.
+Since the MOD Administrator has no picture assigned, the user name initials are displayed instead. <br/>

 10. If a **Get your work done with Office 365** window appears, then close it now.

-11. In the **Microsoft Office Home** page, you are now signed in as the **MOD Administrator** account (note the **MA** initials in the circle that appears in the upper right-hand corner of the screen).
-The MOD Administrator is a pre-defined user created in Office 365 by your lab hosting provider.
-Since this user has been assigned an Office 365 administrator role (in this case, the Global Admin role), the Microsoft 365 admin center app is available on the home page along with all the other Office 365 apps.

-	Select the **Admin** app.
-This opens the **Microsoft 365 admin center**.
+In the list of Office 365 apps will be on the **App Tray** to the left side of the screen on the home page, select the **App laucher** in the top right corner select **Admin**; this opens the **Microsoft 365 admin center.**

-12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show all** to display all the navigation menu options.
+11. In the left-hand navigation pane, select **Settings** and then under it, select **Settings**.

-13. In the left-hand navigation pane, select **Settings**, and then in the **Settings** group, select **Org Settings**.
+12. In the **Settings** page, select the **Org settings** tab.

-14. In the **Settings** window, the **Services** tab is displayed by default in the menu bar at the top of the screen.
-Since you want to update the organization profile, select the **Organization profile** tab, and then in the list of organization settings, select **Organization information**.
+13. In the **Org settings** tab on the **Organization Profile** page, select **Organization information** from the list organization Profile.

-15. In the **Organization information** window, enter the following information:
+14. In the **Organization information** pane that appears, enter the following information:

-	- Name: Replace Contoso with **Adatum Corporation**

-	**Note:** The Contoso organization name was explained in the Introduction section at the start of this lab.
-For the purposes of this lab, you will change it to Adatum Corporation.
+    - Name: **Adatum Corporation** (Note: Contoso is originally displayed as the organization name; this was explained in the Introduction section at the start of this lab.
+In this step you will change it to Adatum Corporation.)

-	- Street address: **555 Main Street**
+    - Address: **555 Main Street**

     - City: **Redmond**

-	- State or province: **Washington**
+    - State: **Washington**

-	- ZIP or postal code: **98052**
+    - Postal Code: **98052**

-	- Country or region: **United States**

     - Phone:   **425-555-1234**

-	- Technical contact: **admin@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider)
+    - Technical contact: do not change

     - Preferred language: **English**

-16. Select **Save changes**.
+15. Select **Save changes**.

-17. On the **Organization information** window, select the **X** in the upper right-hand corner to close the window.
+16. Scroll to the top of the **Organization information** pane.
+Note the message indicating the changes have been saved.
+Select the **X** in the upper right hand corner to close the pane.

-18. On the **Organization profile** tab of the **Settings** window, select **Release preferences**.
+17. In the list of organization Profie, select **Release preferences**.

-19. In the **Release preferences** window, select **Targeted release for select users** and then select **Save changes**.  <br/>
+18. In the **Release preferences** pane that appears, select the **Targeted release for selected users** option and then select **Save changes**.<br/>

-    ‎**Note:** One of the benefits of Office 365 is the ability to have the latest features and updates applied to your environment automatically, which can reduce maintenance costs and overhead for an organization.
-By setting up your Release preferences, you can control how and when your Office 365 tenant receives these updates.
+    **Note:** One of the benefits of Microsoft 365 is the ability to have the latest features and updates applied to your environment automatically, which can reduce maintenance costs and overhead for an organization and allow early-adopter users to test new features.
+By setting up your Release preferences, you can control how and when your Office 365 tenant receives these updates. <br/>

-    The **Targeted release for select users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
+    **Note:** This **Targeted release for selected users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
 The **Targeted release for everyone** option is more commonly used in development environments, where you can get updates early for your entire organization.
-In non-development environments, such as Adatum, targeted release to select people is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once the updates have been reviewed by the control group.
+In non-development environments, such as Adatum, targeted release to select people is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once they've been reviewed by the control group.

-20. Under the **Targeted release for select users** option, select **Select users**.  <br/>
+19. In the **Release preferences** pane, scroll down and select **Select users**.

-21. In the **Choose users for targeted release** window, select the **Who should receive targeted releases?** field.
-This will display the list of existing Microsoft 365 user accounts that have been preloaded into your Microsoft 365 tenant by your lab hosting provider.
+20. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
+This displays the list of active users.
+In this list, select each of the following users (after selecting the user, you will have to select inside the field again to re-display the list):

+	- **Alex Wilber**
+	- **Joni Sherman**
+	- **Lynne Robbins**
+	- **MOD Administrator** <br/>

+    **Note:** Alex, Joni, and Lynne are administrators who are part of Holly's pilot team.
+Their accounts will be used throughout the labs for this course.
+21. Select **Save changes**.
+22. Close the **Release preferences** pane.
+23. Tn the list of organization profile, select **Custom themes**.
-22. In the list of users, select the **MOD Administrator** account and then select **Save changes**.
+24. In the **Custom themes** pane, scroll to the bottom of the pane and select the **Show the user's display name** check box. <br/>

-23. On the **Release preferences** window, select the **X** in the upper right-hand corner to close the window.

-24. On the **Organization profile** tab of the **Settings** window, select **Custom themes**.

-25. In the **Custom themes** window, scroll though the page and review the various theme and branding options that are available for you to update.
+	As you scroll through the pane, review the various theme and branding options that are available for you to update.
 For the purpose of this lab, you can change any of the options or leave the default values as is.
 For example, you can add the logo of your company and set the background image as the default for all your users.
 Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

 	**Note:** Some color patterns aesthetically distract users.
 If you do change any of the colors, it is recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

-26. If you made any changes in the **Custom themes** window, select **Save changes** when you are done.
-When you are finished with the **Custom themes**, select the **X** in the upper right-hand corner to close the window.
+25. Select **Save changes** when you are done and then close the **Custom themes** pane.

-27. Remain logged into the domain controller VM and leave all the tabs open in your browser for the remaining tasks.
+26. Remain logged into the Client 1 VM with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.

 ### Task 3 – Prepare for Microsoft Azure Active Directory